LLNL/mstk-docker/README.md

     - centos (CentOS 7)
     - debian (Debian 8)

-#### Run a custom container and load a custom script
+#### Load a custom script
+- To pass in a file to execute in the Python environment, run `./docker-run.sh -f <path_to_file.py>`.
+    - For example, to run the `test_toolkit.py` file included in this repository, run `./docker-run.sh -f test_toolkit.py`.

-If you would like to use the custom container you built using the `./custom-docker-build.sh` script, you can run the following command:
+- If you would like to use the custom container you built using the `./custom-docker-build.sh` script, you can run the following command:

 `./custom-docker-run.sh -f /path/to/test_toolkit.py`